RascalSoftware/RAT/docs/source/api.rst

 RAT
 ====

-After the user has defined the projectClass and controlsDef class, the user can run RAT like shown below
+After the user has defined the projectClass and controlsClass, the user can run RAT like shown below

 .. code-block:: MATLAB
     :caption: Sample usage of RAT class.